 1. Get tested when you are notified of exposure if possible but definitely at day 5 after exposure

-2. Quarantine starts immediately for 5-10days depending on your school/employer policy.
+2. Quarantine starts immediately for 5-10 days depending on your school/employer policy.
 Day 0 is the day that symptoms start or the day of the positive test for those without symptoms.

-3. You MUST monitor for symptoms for a full 10 days AND WEAR MASK in any public places for 10 days even if you are allowed to return on day 6 or 11 while masked.
+3. You MUST monitor for symptoms for a full 10 days AND WEAR MASK in any public places for 10 days even if you are allowed to return on day 6 while masked.
 (Day 0 is the day of positive test or the day that the symptoms started)

 4. GET TESTED AGAIN if you develop any symptoms whatsoever within the 10 day period and if you are now positive that becomes your new day 0.